The Search For A Head Coach Continues For The Toronto Raptors

 Who will be the next head coach of the Toronto Raptors?
 Who will be tabbed to replace the recently axed (courtesy of the New York Post) Dwane Casey?

-Those are the questions going forward for a 59-win Toronto Raptors’ team that had the best record in the Eastern Conference.
-Once the Raptors hire a head coach the front office will begin pondering roster moves which compliments the coach’s preferred style of play.
+Those are the questions going forward for a 59-win Toronto Raptors team that had the best record in the Eastern Conference.
+Once the Raptors hire a head coach, the front office will begin pondering roster moves which compliments the coach’s preferred style of play.

 Take one coaching candidate off the Toronto Raptors’ list.

-There is a report that Mike Budenholzer, one of the front-runners for the Toronto Raptors’ vacancy agreed to coach (courtesy of the Milwaukee Journal-Sentinel) the Milwaukee Bucks.
+There is a report that Mike Budenholzer, one of the front-runners for the Toronto Raptors’ vacancy, agreed to coach (courtesy of the Milwaukee Journal-Sentinel) the Milwaukee Bucks.
 Budenholzer’s decision now leaves Toronto looking elsewhere for a coaching hire.
 It pushes other candidates up the list.

-News of the Bucks hiring Mike Budenholzer came around the same time former Raptors’ coach Dwane Casey was named a finalist (courtesy of Sportsnet) for NBA Coach of the Year.
+News of the Bucks hiring Mike Budenholzer came around the same time former Raptors coach Dwane Casey was named a finalist (courtesy of Sportsnet) for NBA Coach of the Year.
 Timing could not be worse for the Raptors.
 Whoever the Toronto Raptors hire will have some lofty shoes to fill, regardless of Casey’s playoff record with the team.

 On the positive side, there is an opportunity for another coaching candidate to establish themselves as the front-runner now that Mike Budenholzer is off the Raptors’ list.